ShootMe/FallGuysStats/README.md

   - Highlight any number of shows and hit the 'DEL' key

 ## Changelog
+  - 1.99
+    - Hopefully made it so game modes wont affect levels anymore
   - 1.98
     - Logic to handle new game mode
     - Added ability to only show certain stats on overlay instead of having to cycle them